DivanDesign/EvolutionCMS.libraries.ddTools/README.md

 			* `string`
 			* `array`
 			* `stdClass`
-		* `null` — means that the cache file does not exist
+		* `null` — means that the cache item does not exist

 #### `\DDTools\Tools\Cache::delete($params)`

-Deletes one or more cache files.
+Deletes one or more cache items.

 * `$params`
 	* Description: The parameters object.